 I miss you on Thanksgiving, my loved ones,

-grandmother, grandfather, mother, father, husband,
+grandmother, grandfather, mother, father,

 son and many more,